 Using a project or a portfolio for assessment means that we as teachers need to inform students very clearly of the criteria that will be used.
 Having a rubric that will allow the teacher to identify how well those criteria have been met gives the assessment process more reliability.

 Assessment is sometimes the part of the teaching-learning process that is not discussed much.
 We teachers put a lot of time into planning our lessons, finding or preparing the materials to be used, making sure our instructions are clear, and in general working hard to create interesting and engaging classes.
 Using the appropriate assessment techniques to see if all this work has been worth the effort is just as important.

-I encourage you venture beyond “tests” and try a variety of assessment techniques.
+I encourage you to venture beyond “tests” and try a variety of assessment techniques.

 Barbara Bangle is originally from the United States but has lived and worked in Mexico for many years.
 She is the former director of the CELe language institute at the University of the State of Mexico (UAEMex), and has spent the past 35 years both teaching English and working in the field of Teacher Education.

 In addition to currently being an academic consultant for Oxford University Press, she has been a Speaking Examiner for the Cambridge University exams, and is co-author of several English language teaching books.
 In addition to working free-lance for Oxford University Press, she currently holds a full-time teaching position at the Universidad Autónoma del Estado de Mexico.